 I want to know more about literary culture in Persian (which was an elite language in pre-colonial India like Latin was in the West) and how it is connected to Urdu's literary culture.
 I focus on the poet-scholar Sirāj al-Dīn ʿAlī Ḳhān “Ārzū” (d.
 1756), who is a lynchpin for eighteenth-century Indian scholarship on language and aesthetics.
 He even seems to have made the historical connection between Sanskrit and Persian central to his work decades before Sir William Jones popularized the theory.

-I am a PhD candidate at Columbia University in the Department for Middle Eastern, South Asian and African Studies (MESAAS) and the Institute for Comparative Literature and Society (ICLS).
+I received my PhD from Columbia University's Department for Middle Eastern, South Asian and African Studies (MESAAS) and the Institute for Comparative Literature and Society (ICLS) in 2013.

 You can email me at add2115 (at-sign) columbia (dot) edu.